 Cons: While we can see how some purists might worry that all of the tempting touches at a luxury jungle lodge might turn it into more of a resort than a place to get out and experience the Amazon.
 However, staff and management at La Selva remain focused on getting people into the jungle in a wide range of ways that are as tempting as that patio hammock or an outdoor massage.

-Continue planning your Amazon adventure in Ecuador with our post about an outstanding community tourism project in the Amazon, our Napo River Amazon Travel in Ecuador Know-How post (which covers how to get there, environmental issues, Amazon myths, and other important aspects of Amazon travel), and our post about a riverboat adventure on the Napo River, and our post about 9 Great Big Amazon Travel Myths.
+Continue planning your Amazon adventure in Ecuador with our post about an outstanding community tourism project in the Amazon, our Napo River Amazon Travel in Ecuador Know-How post (which covers how to get there, environmental issues, Amazon myths, and other important aspects of Amazon travel), our post about a riverboat adventure on the Napo River, and our post about 9 Great Big Amazon Travel Myths.